Katawa Shoujo: Emi's Route

-Hanako’s Route
+Hanako's Route

 In this route, Hisao - who became an avid bookworm during his time in the hospital - bonds over this shared interest with Hanako, and spends the festival playing chess with her and later having tea with her and Lilly at the Shanghai.
 Afterwards.
-Hisao becomes good friends with the two girls, often eating lunch with them in a private room and occasionally holding tea parties in Lilly’s room.
+Hisao becomes good friends with the two girls, often eating lunch with them in a private room and occasionally holding tea parties in Lilly's room.
 Hanako, normally an extremely shy and evasive person, begins slowly opening up to Hisao, and Lilly and Misha ask him to keep doing so as to make Hanako open up in general.
-Hisao spends time with Hanako on his own accord, and eventually, Hanako reveals the truth about her past after Lilly revealed Hisao’s condition to her: Hanako’s family home burned down, resulting in her severe burns and the death of her parents.
-Soon after, a fellow classmate and Emi’s track teammate, Miki Miura, asks Hisao if he likes Hanako; the player can have Hisao either admit or deny it.
+Hisao spends time with Hanako on his own accord, and eventually, Hanako reveals the truth about her past after Lilly revealed Hisao's condition to her: Hanako's family home burned down, resulting in her severe burns and the death of her parents.
+Soon after, a classmate and Emi's track teammate, Miki Miura, asks Hisao if he likes Hanako; the player can have Hisao either admit or deny it.

-Hanako’s birthday soon approaches, and Lilly and Hisao go into town to buy her presents.
+Hanako's birthday soon approaches, and Lilly and Hisao go into town to buy her presents.
 While doing group work, Misha and Shizune inadvertently cause Hisao to reveal this to Hanako, who suddenly begins having a panic attack.
 She is comforted by Shizune and Hisao, who takes her to the nurse to recuperate.
 Distraught at this turn of events, Hisao talks it over with Lilly, who reveals that she will be heading to her home in Scotland to visit her ill aunt for a time.
-They decide to have a small party for both Lilly and Hanako prior to the former leaving, joined by Lilly’s older sister Akira.
+They decide to have a small party for both Lilly and Hanako prior to the former leaving, joined by Lilly's older sister Akira.
 The four drink wine supplied by Akira, and in her inebriated state, Hanako seemingly makes a move on Hisao.
 Later, Lilly and Akira take Hisao and Hanako to a jazz club, where the latter two play billiards together; Hisao and Hanako bond over their past trauma while playing, and assure each other that they are there for each other.